Key Takeaways

 -

-Behavior: They create irregular webs and vibrate in them when disturbed to confuse predators.
+Behavior: They create irregular webs in corners and ceilings and vibrate in them when disturbed to confuse predators.
 They are non-aggressive and pose no threat to humans.
+They are out in the open, hanging upside down in their webs.
+If disturbed, they’ll start vibrating quickly—almost like doing a little dance.
+They’re helpful predators, gobbling up more minor pests like flies and even other spiders

 What Are Brown Recluse Spiders?